 - Outcome 1: Examine young children's social and emotional development to prevent challenging behaviors.

-- Outcome 2: Identify and apply appropriate interventions to meet each child's needs and families' unique interests, strengths and needs.
+- Outcome 2: Identify and apply appropriate interventions to meet sample child's needs and family's unique interests, strengths and needs.

-- Outcome 3: Plan activities to promote individual children's social and emotional development to affect positive change.
+- Outcome 3: Plan activities to promote sample child's social and emotional development to affect positive change.

 - Outcome 4: Identify and implement strategies to promote social and emotional competence in the context of naturally occurring routines and environments.

 - Outcome 5: Design strategies to meet the cultural and linguistic diversity of children and families, including those with disabilities.

 - Outcome 6: Identify and examine potential challenges and barriers to implementation of practices that support sample children's social and emotional development.